Thermobaric weapon: Iraq

 Iraq was alleged to possess the technology as early as 1990.

 Israel

-Israel was alleged to possess the technology as early as 1990.
+Israel was alleged to possess thermobaric technology as early as 1990, according to Pentagon sources.

 Spain

 In 1983, a program of military research was launched with collaboration between the Spanish Ministry of Defence (Directorate General of Armament and Material, DGAM) and Explosivos Alaveses (EXPAL) which was a subsidiary of Unión Explosivos Río Tinto (ERT).
 The goal of the programme was to develop a thermobaric bomb, the BEAC (Bomba Explosiva de Aire-Combustible).
 A prototype was tested successfully in a foreign location out of safety and confidentiality concerns.
 The Spanish Air and Space Force has an undetermined number of BEACs in its inventory.

-People's Republic of China
+China

 In 1996, the People's Liberation Army (PLA) began development of the PF-97, a portable thermobaric rocket launcher, based on the Soviet RPO-A Shmel.
 Introduced in 2000 it is reported to weigh 3.5 kg and contains 2.1 kg of thermobaric filler.
 An improved version called the PF-97A was introduced in 2008.

 China is reported to have other thermobaric weapons, including bombs, grenades and rockets.
 Research continues on thermobaric weapons capable of reaching 2,500 degrees.